The Scout Law

 What Happened to the Cub Scout Promise and the Law of the Pack?

-In 2012, The BSA announced that the Scout Oath and the Scout Law would be used for Cub Scouts and Venturing.
-Previously, these were only used in the Boy Scout (Scouts BSA) program.
-These replaced the Cub Scout Promise and the Law of the Pack as well as the Venturing Oath and Venturing Code.
+The BSA announced in 2012 that the Scout Oath and the Law would be used for Cub Scouts and Venturing, replacing the Cub Scout Promise and the Law of the Pack, as well as the Venturing Oath and Venturing Code which were previously used only in the Boy Scout (Scouts BSA) program.

 My Thoughts on One Scout Oath and Scout Law